 Can you build a greenhouse in the desert?
 Yes!
 It is a serious challenge, however.

-If you want to extend your growing season into the fall or winter, a greenhouse is a great option because it can hold warm temps and keep your plants from being affected by frost.
+If you want to extend your growing season into the fall or winter, a greenhouse is an excellent option because it can hold warm temps and keep your plants from being affected by frost.

 I’ve had some serious trial and error with my greenhouse because I live in the desert.
-For the most part, we focus on plants that are going to thrive inside of it, such as tropical plants (like a dwarf banana tree) or plants that thrive on warmer weather.
+For the most part, we focus on plants that will thrive inside of it, such as tropical plants (like a dwarf banana tree) or plants that thrive in warmer weather.

 It’s not just the trial and error with the plants, though.
 I had to have foresight into the type of weather conditions we regularly encounter, such as high winds.
 I’ll talk more about that in a bit.